CJT-Robotics/dynamixel_ros_control/README.md

 For example a position controller would otherwise try to move the motor to the last commanded position when re-enabling torque.

+### Software E-Stop

+The hardware interface provides a software emergency‑stop by subscribing to the <hardware_interface_name>/soft_e_stop topic (std_msgs/msg/Bool).
+Whenever it receives a true message, all motion commands are suppressed, and the joints hold their current positions.
+Once a false message is published, normal control behavior resumes.

 ### LED Status Indicators

 The onboard LED reflects the current state of the hardware interface: